 “Pleased about something?” a new voice asked cheerfully.

 The silhouette twisted its head around to see a bright ball of white light descend from above.
 The ball of bright light burst apart like a firework, and a young lady fell to the invisible floor the silhouette sat on.
 She had pale skin, and her long, lavender hair was tied up in a ponytail above her head with a pink ribbon.
 Red eyes looked down at the silhouette, glittering like rubies.
 A kimono adorned her body; the white top revealing her upper curves while the red bottom reached to her ankles.
 Black socks were worn under straw sandals, and a rapier hung from her black sash.
 The handle and guard were gold in color, with a red jewel set in the hilt near the blue blade.

-The first voice made a snorting sound.
+The figure made a snorting sound.
 “What are you doing here?”

 “Really?”
-The lady cocked her head to one side in surprise.
+The woman cocked her head to one side in surprise.
 “Which Brinks has he cleared?”